linguisticmind/search-in-subs/README.md

        -I, --no-inverse
               Do not supress printing of matches and names of the files  where matches were found.
 This is the default.

+       -j, --filenames-only
+              Suppress  printing  of matched subtitles.
+Only print the name of the file where matches were found.

+       -J, --no-filenames-only
+              Do not supress printing of matched subtitles.
+This  is  the  de‐ fault.

        -q, --quiet
               Do  not  print any matches or filenames.
 Useful, for example, if